itmathsteacher20/Sisusa.ServiceExceptions/README.md

 ---

-## UnauthorizedAccessException
+## AccessDeniedException

-Thrown when authorization fails.
+Thrown when authorization fails(user is logged in but not permitted to do the operation) and the operation has to be halted.

 ### Basic Usage
 ```csharp